-Using the example in the first paragraph of this section, the euro price of the European good sold within Europe, $P{E,C}^{\epsilon}$ (the subscript C refers to the consumer price, as distinct from the export price), is sticky in the short run.
-The dollar price of the European export, $P{E,X}^{\$}$, tends to be sticky also.
-The price in the United States of European goods, $P{E,X}^{\$}$, does not fluctuate with the exchange rate and therefore does not move closely with the price in Europe, translated into dollars using the exchange rate: $S^{\$/\epsilon}P{E,C}^{\epsilon}$.
+That is, using the example in the first paragraph of this section, the euro price of the European good sold within Europe, $P{E,C}^{\epsilon}$ (the subscript C refers to the consumer price, as distinct from the export price), is sticky in the short run.
+The dollar price of the European export, $P{E,X}^{s}$ , tends to be sticky also.
+That is, the price in the U.S. of European goods, $P{E,X}^{s}$ , does not fluctuate with the exchange rate and therefore does not move closely with the price in Europe, translated into dollars using the exchange rate: $S^{s/\epsilon}P{E,C}^{\epsilon}$ .

-It is important to recognise that consumer prices of imported goods are particularly unresponsive to exchange rates.
-There is a large empirical literature that looks at the currency of invoicing of exports and the price of imports at the dock.
+It is important to recognize that consumer prices of imported goods are particularly nonresponsive to exchange rates.
+That is, there is a large empirical literature that looks at the currency of invoicing of exports, and the price of imports at the dock.
 There is mixed evidence on the measurement of pass-through of exchange rates directly to import prices.
-While US import prices are not very responsive to exchange rate changes, there is more responsiveness in other countries - particularly smaller countries.
+While U.S. import prices are not very responsive to exchange rate changes, there is more responsiveness in other countries - particularly smaller countries.
 But that pass-through does not continue on to the prices paid by final users.
 The consumer prices, even in smaller countries, are not so responsive to exchange rates.
-Apparently, the distributors and retailers that take the good from the dock and bring it to the consumer absorb the effects of exchange rate changes.
-Prices paid by the final user are not very responsive to the exchange rate, which implies that demand for imports will not be very responsive to exchange rates unless the distributor/retailer is able to change sources (from other exporting countries or from internal producers) as the exchange rate changes.
+Apparently, the distributors and retailers that take the good from